Tuberculosis

 Tuberculosis is not common in the United States, and both the number of infections and the rate of TB cases have steadily declined in the U.S. since 1992.
 While tuberculosis infections decreased in the United States by an average of 2% - 3% annually since 2010, beginning in 2020 there was an increase in new cases worldwide.

-- Four states, California, Texas, New York, and Florida, account for almost half (49.9%) of all TB cases reported in the U.S.
+- Four states, California, Texas, New York, and Florida, account for more than half (50.6%) of all TB cases reported in the U.S.

-- In 2020 and 2021, California reported the highest number of TB infections; Alaska reported the highest rate of infections per population.
+- In 2023, California reported the highest number of TB infections; Alaska reported the highest rate of infections per population.

 TB outside of the United States: